mwilliamson/python-mammoth/README.md

 Mammoth maps some common .docx styles to HTML elements.
 For instance,
 a paragraph with the style `Heading1` is converted to a `h1` element.
-You can pass in a custom map for styles by passing an options object with a `styleMap` property as a second argument to `convertToHtml`.
+You can pass in custom styles using the `style_map` argument.
 A description of the syntax for styles can be found in the section "Writing styles".
 For instance, if paragraphs with the style `SectionTitle` should be converted to `h1` elements, and paragraphs with the style `SubSectionTitle` should be converted to `h2` elements: